GilmoreEng/GOOD-form/GOOD-KiraW.md

 |:---:|:---:|
 |Expand SciViz offering, workshop, and awareness| New round of invitations.
 |OmniGlobe CoorsTek| Owner Physics DH: Frederic Sarazin.
 After discussion email and asked to step in to help.
 Tue, 8/20 OmniGlobal display follow up Mines library of NASA vis of CO2 video.
 Fred responded, waiting for meeting invite.
 |Workshop with the library| Work with Seth in the library to develop cross-usage content.
 Meta-data and life cycle.
 Set meeting with Seth on Oct 2.
+Suggests a day on their outlook calendar.
 |Website content| https://cu-boulder-crdds.github.io/LearningMaterials/PythonDataViz.html Need signup.
 |Test Visualization Software Workflows for Collaboration| Omniverse testing on laptop and USD files format testing.
 DONE!
 Entitlement received from NVIDIA.
 DONE!
 Server is Wendian Rack with SSD.
 Need code and architecture plan, code deployment, etc. Email sent to request code!
 |Ease-of-use access to HPC at Mines through improvements to Open Ondemand| Fix up JupyterLab Deployment, Document all changes in logs, copy code to github RC repo.
 Fix python envs in jupyterLab.
 Deploy MINES OOD apps at gibhub.